yusefnapora/backfill-s3-urls/README.md

 ```
 RO_DATABASE_CONNECTION=<connection-uri-for-readonly-postgres>
+DATABASE_CONNEcTION=<connection-uri-for-db-to-update>

 S3_ACCESS_KEY_ID=<your-aws-key-id>
 S3_SECRET_ACCESS_KEY=><your-aws-key>
 S3_BUCKET_NAME=dotstorage-prod-0
 S3_REGION=us-east-2
 ```

+Backfilling is a two-step process.

-### Dumping the backup urls
+### Step one: Dumping the backup urls

-Use the `get-urls` command in `index.js` to query the database for uploads that may be missing backup urls.
+In step one, the `get-urls` command connects to a read-only DB replica to find "candidate" uploads that might need backfilling.
+It then constructs the object prefix for each candidate's backups on S3 and lists CAR files matching the prefix.

 For each candidate upload, we construct the expected S3 object prefix and query for CAR files.
 If there's more than one, we record the upload id and backup urls in a big newline-delimited JSON file.